lucchesi-sec/cybersec-projects/aws-security-scanner/README.md

 - Detects publicly accessible S3 buckets
 - Checks if S3 bucket encryption is enabled
 - Verifies if S3 bucket access logging is configured
+- Checks for S3 bucket versioning status
+- Checks for S3 MFA Delete status
-- Checks for secure bucket policies
+- Checks for secure bucket policies (basic check)
 - Generates a simple report with findings and remediation steps

 ## Requirements